cronvel/terminal-kit/doc/high-level.md

 * startOfInput: move the cursor at the begining of input (default: HOME)
 * endOfInput: move the cursor at the end of input (default: END)
 * autoComplete: auto-complete the input (default: TAB)
+* autoCompleteUsingHistory: auto-complete the input, using the provided history (`options.history` array instead of `options.autoComplete`)
 * meta: if bound to ESCAPE, allows for two-key combos like ESC-D to generate an ALT_D (useful for terminals that do not have a modifier key assigned to alt/meta)